begumakyol/begumakyol/README.md

 ###

-<p align="left">- 🔭 I’m working as a Software Developer<br>- 📚 I'm currently learning about Design Patterns and Microservices</p>
+<p align="left"> 🔭 I’m working as a Software Developer<br> 📚 I'm currently learning about Design Patterns and Microservices</p>

 ###